burlster1980/arupcodev060/content/arup-pages/advisory-services/finance-and-economics.md

         <div class="split-pic__content">
             <div class="split-pic__inner">
                 <div class="split-pic__copy">
-                    <h3 class="h4">Project example related title here</h3>
+                    <h3 class="h4">Presidio Parkway</h3>
                     <p>Our collaborative approach can be applied to funding too.
-We structured the funding using flexible models like public-private partnerships (PPP), which was vital to the success of San Francisco’s Presidio Parkway scheme.</p>
+We structured the funding for San Francisco's Presidio Parkway Scheme using flexible models like public-private partnerships (PPP).</p>
                     <P>This text may need tweaking a little to give proper context</P>
                     <h5></h5>
                     <hr>